-The Commission for ICT Strategy is an inter-ministerial body comprised of senior officials, mainly undersecretaries, representing all ministries and the central administration.
+The Commission for ICT Strategy approved by Royal Decree No 806/2014 of 19 September 2014, on the organisation and operational instruments for ICT at the State General Administration, is an inter-ministerial body comprised of senior officials, mainly undersecretaries, representing all ministries and the central administration.
+Its main goal is to ensure the appropriate use of ICT resources based on strategic lines in order to improve the delivery of public services to citizens.
 It is tasked with the preparation, design and development of the eGovernment strategy and ICT policy.